- Makes full-size trucks feel old fashioned

 Chevrolet Colorado styling and performance

 New for 2017 is a 308-horsepower V-6 that's sized like last year's, but features some fuel-saving tricks like cylinder displacement that lets it run as a V-4 under low-load situations.
 The V-6 comes mated exclusively to an also-new 8-speed automatic transmission.
-A trailer brake controller is also optional for 2017.

 But don't count out the Colorado's base 2.5-liter inline-4, which is rated at 200 hp and offers a choice of 6-speed manual and automatic gearboxes.
 For many light duty users, this 4-cylinder will prove to be more than sufficient.